The Met Office and the IPCC

 “The report demonstrates that climate change is currently affecting all regions and will increasingly do so over the coming decades.
 Each region will experience a diverse and often unique combination of changes in climatic conditions which have the potential to cause impacts affecting people or ecosystems.
 Over land areas these will always include changes linked to heat and cold, rain and drought and in many cases coastal flooding, wind, snow and more.
 This focus on impact-relevant changes is a new feature in this Working Group I report.
 It comes from a significant effort from the IPCC and the authors of its reports to improve collaboration between the working groups.
 Here it ensures this report is relevant to Working Group II on Impacts, Adaptation and Vulnerability.”

-The Working Group II report also saw significant Met Office contributions, including several contributing authorships and a lead author.
+The Working Group II report looks at impacts, adaptation and vulnerability and also saw significant Met Office contributions, including several contributing authorships and a lead author.
 Colleagues from the Met Office Academic Partnership (MOAP) have also contributed to the report as authors and editors.

 Professor Richard Betts MBE, of the Met Office and the University of Exeter, is one of the report’s Lead Authors.
 He said: